-- K.1 A voucher, in the form of NCM 2 (two), for payment must clearly indicated which payment is done and the need against which the payment is made and it must be certified that payment is due, that it has not been made previously and that the Traditional Council has authorized the payment. - K.2 All payments from the Traditional Council account must be made by cheque: Provided that cheques may be negotiated and payment may then be made in cash in which instance the vouchers in respect of such payments must be produced to the Head of Department within seven days after negotiation. - K.3 The treasurer must obtain a receipt or any other satisfactory proof of payment from each person to whom payment in cash is made. - K.4 All cash payment referred to under regulation K.2 which cannot be paid out within a period of seven days, must, before the expiry of the sevenday period, be re-deposited into the Traditional community account or must be dealt with in the manner prescribed by the Head of Department from time to time.

-- K.5 Payments may not be made from the Traditional community account for any purpose, unless such funds are released by the Head of Department or his / her delegate for such purpose. - K.6 The Head of Department may refuse to release such funds if he or she is not satisfied - - (a) that the amount requested is due: - b) that the payment is in accordance with the approved estimates; - that sufficient funds are available in the Traditional Council (c) account, - (d) that the Traditional Council has approved of the payment, and - that all the supporting documents in respect of the amount (e) payable are attached to the voucher and are correct.
+- K.1 A voucher, in the form of NCM 2 (two), for payment must clearly indicated which payment is done and the need against which the payment is made and it must be certified that payment is due, that it has not been made previously and that the traditional council has authorized the payment. - K.2 All payments from the traditional council account must be made by cheque: Provided that cheques may be negotiated and payment may then be made in cash in which instance the vouchers in respect of such payments must be produced to the head of department within seven days after negotiation. - K.3 The secretariat must obtain a receipt or any other satisfactory proof of payment from each person to whom payment in cash is made. - K.4 All cash payment referred to under regulation K.2 which cannot be paid out within a period of seven days, must, before the expiry of the seven-day period, be re-deposited into the traditional community account or must be dealt with in the manner prescribed by the head of department from time to time. - K.5 Payments may not be made from the traditional community account for any purpose, unless such funds are released by the head of department or his / her delegate for such purpose. - K.6 The head of department may refuse to release such funds if he or she is not satisfied - (a) that the amount requested is due; - b) that the payment is in accordance with the approved estimates; - (c) that sufficient funds are available in the traditional council account, - (d) that the traditional council has approved of the payment, and - (e) that all the supporting documents in respect of the amount payable are attached to the voucher and are correct.

-SAFES L.
+L. SAFES

-- L.1 The Traditional Council must make a suitable safe available to the treasurer and the treasurer must keep all moneys, valuable documents and document of potential value in safe custody in the safe. - L.2 The treasurer must hand duplicate keys of the safe to the Head of Department or his/her delegate for safe keeping and the Head of Department or his or her delegate must acknowledge receipt thereof in writing. - L.3 Funds other than moneys belonging to the Traditional Council may not be kept in the safe of the Traditional Council and any funds found in a Traditional Council safe must be regarded as funds belonging to the Traditional Council. - L.4 The treasurer must forthwith report to the Head of Department the loss of keys to a safe and the safe must be fitted with a new lock, the costs of which may be recovered from the treasurer if deemed necessary by the Head of Department.
+- L.1 The traditional council must make a suitable safe available to the secretariat and the secretariat must keep all moneys, valuable documents and document of potential value in safe custody in the safe. - L.2 The secretariat must hand duplicate keys of the safe to the head of department or his/her delegate for safe keeping and the head of department or his or her delegate must acknowledge receipt thereof in writing. - L.3 Funds other than moneys belonging to the traditional council may not be kept in the safe of the traditional council and any funds found in a traditional council safe must be regarded as funds belonging to the traditional council. - L.4 The secretariat must forthwith report to the head of department the loss of keys to a safe and the safe must be fitted with a new lock, the costs of which may be recovered from the secretariat if deemed necessary by the head of department.

-М. ILLITERATE PERSONS
+M. ILLITERATE PERSONS

-When any person is required to sign his / her name in terms of these M.1 regulations and is incapable of so signing, it will be sufficient to affix his / her thumbprint in the presence of a witness on the document concerned.
+M.1 When any person is required to sign his / her name in terms of these regulations and is incapable of so signing, it will be sufficient to affix his / her thumbprint in the presence of a witness on the document concerned.
 Such witness must confirm by his / her signature that the thumbprint is that of the person whom is required to sign.